zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 The phase of learning $$\omega^*$$ is known as meta-training, whereas evaluating the learned $$\omega^*$$ is known as meta-testing.

 #### $$N$$-way-$$K$$-shot Learning
-One of the common setups of meta-learning in supervised classification is $$N$$-way-$$K$$-shot learning.
-In $$N$$-way-$$K$$-shot learning, we have $$N$$ classes and each class should have $$K$$ training examples.
+One common setup for meta-learning in supervised classification is $$N$$-way-$$K$$-shot learning.
+In $$N$$-way-$$K$$-shot learning, we have $$N$$ classes each with $$K$$ training examples.
 Therefore, the training dataset for an $$N$$-way-$$K$$-shot learning episode should have $$N\cdot K$$ total examples.
 The meta-training stage and meta-testing stage have disjoint labels; i.e., the classes used during meta-training are not the same as the classes used in meta-testing.

-The training examples in an $$N$$-way-$$K$$-shot episode are known as the support set, whereas the examples used for testing are known as the query set or test set.
-During meta-training, the base-learner uses the support set to learn the task.
-The base-learner is then tested on the query set.
+The training examples form the support set, while examples used for evaluation form the query set Thus, the base-learner uses the support set to learn a task, then is evaluated on the query set.
 The loss on the query set is then used to update $$\omega$$.
-Once we have completed all outer-loop steps, the learned $$\omega^*$$ is fixed for the meta-test phase.
-As we present a new$$N$$-way-$$K$$-shot episode during meta-testing, we still allow the base-learner to update its weights.

-The hope is that by going through different tasks or $$N$$-way-$$K$$-shot episodes, the learned $$\omega^*$$ can help the base-learner learn a specific task quickly, and that $$\omega^*$$ can be used across different tasks.
+The goal of using various tasks or $$N$$-way-$$K$$-shot episodes is to acquire a $$\omega^*$$ that can a) help the base-learning learn a specific skill quickly and b) be used across multiple tasks.

 <!-- OML and ANML are regularisation based of meta bench and life learner is a reharsal based method -->

 ### OML Algorithm
-Having now covered CL and meta-learning, we take a look at our first meta-CL algorithm: Online aware Meta-Learning (OML) <d-cite key="khurram_javed_meta-learning_2019"></d-cite>.
-OML is a modification of the model-agnostic meta-learning (MAML) framework <d-cite key="finn_model-agnostic_2017"></d-cite>, adapted for continual learning.
+Online aware Meta-Learning (OML) <d-cite key="khurram_javed_meta-learning_2019"></d-cite> is a modification of the model-agnostic meta-learning (MAML) framework <d-cite key="finn_model-agnostic_2017"></d-cite>, adapted for continual learning.
 MAML is an algorithm that meta-learns a neural network initialisation that allows for the neural network to learn new tasks with just a few gradient updates.
-However, if you apply MAML's approach directly in the continual learning setting, all parameters are updated, and this leads to CF. To address this, OML freezes the earlier layers of the neural network (the encoder) during the inner-loop steps, and we only update the later layers (the MLP) in the inner-loop.
+However, if you apply MAML's approach directly in the continual learning setting, all parameters are updated, which leads to CF. To address this, OML freezes the earlier layers of the neural network during the inner-loop steps, and only updates the later layers.

 Figure 4 illustrates the OML process.
-In the figure, our neural network consists of MLP layers and an encoder.
+The neural network consists of an encoder and MLP layers.
-The encoder outputs a feature representation of the input and represents our meta-learner.
-Its parameters, $\omega$, are therefore the meta-parameters.
-The MLP parameters are $\theta$.
+The encoder produces a feature representation of the input and represents our meta-learner; tts parameters $$\omega$$ are therefore the meta-parameters.
+The MLP parameters $$\theta$$ are updated during inner-loop adaptation and are also called fast weights.
-The parameters $\omega$ are also known as slow weights, whereas the $\theta$ parameters are known as the fast weights.

 The OML process involves sampling an $$N$$-way-$$K$$-shot episode.
 In the inner loop, we process each sample from the support set sequentially.
-We take a sample and pass it through the encoder, and then the MLP makes a prediction.
+We feed a sample through the encoder, and then the MLP makes a prediction.
 We then calculate the loss on that prediction and use SGD to update the fast weights.
-This continues until we have gone through each sample in the support set.
+This continues until we have used each sample in the support set.
 Once the inner loop is complete, we test our trained MLP using the query set.
 The loss from that query set is then used to update the meta-parameters (the encoder).

 {% include figure.liquid path="assets/img/2026-04-27-pushing-meta-cl-methods/oml.png" class="img-fluid" %}
 <div class="caption">